zapabug/ZapSliggers/src/docs/Gameplay.md

    - **Model Placeholders:** Basic 2D shapes/sprites will be used initially (currently triangles for ships, circles for planets).
    - **UI Refinements:** `AimingInterface` provides a **functional joystick** for angle and a slider for power. `ActionButtons` provides fire/ability buttons. `PlayerHUD` displays info.
 Keyboard controls also available for aiming/power/firing.
    - **App Layout:** Horizontal full-screen view.

+**9. Lobby & Matchmaking Flow (Nostr):**

+   - **A. Entering the Queue:**
+     - When a player (Player 1) indicates they want to play (e.g., clicks "Find Match" in the `LobbyScreen`), the application publishes a **public Nostr event** (e.g., `kind:1` or a custom kind like `kind:30078` specifically for matchmaking).
+     - This event should contain:
+       - Text indicating the player is looking for a Klunkstr match.
+       - A way for others to join (e.g., a unique identifier for the challenge, or potentially a direct link/URI that opens the game client configured to challenge Player 1).
+       - Optionally, the required wager amount (e.g., 2000 sats).
+     - Example Text: "Klunkstr duel!
+Player 1 is ready.
+[Link/ID to join] - 2000 sats wager."

+   - **B. Joining the Match:**
+     - Other players can discover these public posts.
+     - When a second player (Player 2) accepts the challenge (e.g., clicks the link/responds via the app), they signal their intention (potentially via a direct `kind:4` DM to Player 1 or another public event referencing the original).

+   - **C. Awaiting Payment:**
+     - Once two players are matched, the application (or perhaps a coordinating bot/service if needed for escrow) publishes **another public Nostr event**.
+     - This event indicates the match is formed and awaiting the NUT-18 payment.
+     - It should clearly state the required amount (e.g., 2000 sats) and the payment destination (e.g., a NUT-18 Mint URL or Lightning Address associated with the escrow).
+     - Crucially, this event should state that **anyone** can pay the escrow to start the match, not just the players involved.
+     - Example Text: "Klunkstr match formed: Player 1 vs Player 2.
+Awaiting 2000 sats payment to [Payment Destination] to begin!
+Anyone can fund."

+   - **D. Starting the Game:**
+     - Once the payment is confirmed (e.g., via NUT-18 confirmation or Lightning payment notification), the game client receives a signal (e.g., a final DM or event) and transitions both players from the `LobbyScreen` to the `GameScreen` to begin the match.